onyxolu/botframework-starterKit-Nodejs/README.md

 This sample includes the following:

 - Bot project with v4.9.1 `Microsoft.Bot.Builder.*` Node packages (Latest as at the point of development)
-- Typechecking with Typescript for a better developemnt experience
+- Typechecking with Typescript for a better development experience
 - Easy integration with [LUIS](https://www.luis.ai/)
 - Easy integration with [QNA Maker](https://www.qnamaker.ai/)
 - Basic dialog system with a root dialog and multiple child dialogs